CVNRneuroimaging/infrastructure/config/notes/20150821-stowlerBircSystemConfig.md

 Finished at Fri Aug 21 10:07:40 EDT 2015
 ```

-Noted that the input directories received writes until the last ~1.5 hrs of the total 12-hr processing, and that they have grown significantly (~14 GB from ~4 GB):
+Looks valid.
+The input directories received writes until the last ~1.5 hrs of the total 12-hr processing, and they have grown significantly (~14 GB from ~4 GB):

 ```bash
 [11:17:06]-[stowler-local]-at-[pano]-in-[/data/panolocal/tempStowler]